___________________________________________

 Historical research data on the Home Price Index for the Colorado Springs Real

 Estate Market is available back to the 2nd Quarter, of 1979.
-The chart has
+All calculations are

-the quarterly value of the House Price Index for Colorado Springs.
-Real estate
+based on the quarterly value of the House Price Index for Colorado Springs.

 _____________________________________________________________